-Accredited Practitioners may only utilise as surgical assistants practitioners Accredited in accordance with these By-laws.
+Accredited Practitioners may only utilise surgical assistant practitioners Accredited in accordance with these Bylaws.

 Accredited Practitioners acknowledge the importance of, and will strictly adhere to, various measures aimed at ensuring safety and quality during surgery, which includes but is not limited to participating in or allowing to occur procedures relating to correct site surgery, team time out, infection control and surgical item counts.